Lab day out in the Surrey Hills

 Iona successfully defends her PhD thesis

-Many congratulations to Katie for defending her PhD!
+Many congratulations to Iona Black for successfully defending her PhD thesis!